7-Day Luxury Itinerary for Niue

 - Taloa Heights

-For more details on each, see the 10 Best Luxury Accommodation in Niue.
+For more information on each accommodation, see the 10 Best Luxury Accommodations in Niue.

-Tonight, and every night during your visit for that matter, be sure to treat yourself to the delectable meals at Niue’s restaurants.
-Dine on sushi prepared by a Tokyo chef at Kaiika, indulge in fabulously presented plates at the Matavai Resort and dive into impeccably presented plates at the Dolphin Restaurant of the Scenic Matavai Resort – just to name a few.
-See The 10 Best Restaurants in Niue for more irresistible options.
+Tonight (and every night while you’re here), be sure to treat yourself to the fabulous restaurants available on the island.
+Dine on sushi prepared by a Tokyo chef at Kaiika and enjoy impeccably presented plates at the Dolphin Restaurant of the Scenic Matavai Resort – just as a couple of recommendations.
+See The 20 Best Restaurants in Niue for more delectable choices.

 Day 2 – Take an Orientation Tour and Explore the Capital

-Once you’ve become an expert of Niue, spend the rest of the day getting to know the capital, Alofi.
-See where the useful services are, pick up your Niue Driver’s License, get more inspiration for your stay at the Visitor Information Centre, and, of course, dine somewhere fabulous for lunch – see the 6 Best Cafes in Niue for suggestions.
+Now that you are an expert on the west coast of Niue, spend the rest of the day getting to know Niue’s capital, Alofi.
+See where the useful services are, book tours and experiences at the Visitor Information Centre, and, of course, dine somewhere fabulous for lunch – see the 10 Best Cafes in Niue.